 For the past two years, the tech scene has witnessed a fair share of startups labeling themselves as ‘AI-powered’.
 But in terms of milestones, their technology remains in research and development.
 They still have a long way to go from R&D to application to be properly labeled an AI-powered startup, and investors only decide later that it’s too early to put money in these startups.

-Navigating the information overflow
+Navigating the information overflow with skepticism

 VC firms navigate themselves through the noise with a healthy dose of skepticism.
 Their team of due diligence works hard to dig into what’s really happening to their investment candidates.
 But it’s not easy for the team, based overseas, to overcome the language and cultural barriers and arrive at the report with clarity.
 “The top 5 candidates may surface after a lot of research.
 The top 30?
 Not likely,” added Kieu My.